 • Severe allergic reactions.
-Some people can have severe allergic reactions to bupropion hydrochloride extended-release tablets (XL).
-Stop taking bupropion hydrochloride extended-release tablets (XL) and call your healthcare provider right away if you get a rash, itching, hives, fever, swollen lymph glands, painful sores in the mouth or around the eyes, swelling of the lips or tongue, chest pain, or have trouble breathing.
+Some people can have severe allergic reactions to bupropion hydrochloride extended-release tablets (SR).
+Stop taking bupropion hydrochloride extended-release tablets (SR) and call your healthcare provider right away if you get a rash, itching, hives, fever, swollen lymph glands, painful sores in the mouth or around the eyes, swelling of the lips or tongue, chest pain, or have trouble breathing.
 These could be signs of a serious allergic reaction.

-What are Bupropion Hydrochloride Extended-Release Tablets (XL)?
+What are bupropion hydrochloride extended-release tablets (SR)?

-Bupropion hydrochloride extended-release tablets (XL) are a prescription medicine used to treat adults with a certain type of depression called major depressive disorder and for the prevention of autumn-winter seasonal depression (seasonal affective disorder).
+Bupropion hydrochloride extended-release tablets (SR) are a prescription medicine used to treat adults with a certain type of depression called major depressive disorder.

-Who should not take Bupropion Hydrochloride Extended-Release Tablets (XL)?
+Who should not take bupropion hydrochloride extended-release tablets (SR)?

-Do not take bupropion hydrochloride extended-release tablets (XL) if you:
+Do not take bupropion hydrochloride extended-release tablets (SR) if you

-- have or had a seizure disorder or epilepsy. - have or had an eating disorder such as anorexia nervosa or bulimia. - are taking any other medicines that contain bupropion, including WELLBUTRIN, WELLBUTRIN SR, APLENZIN®, ZYBAN, or FORFIVO XL.
-Bupropion is the same active ingredient that is in bupropion hydrochloride extended-release tablets (XL). - drink a lot of alcohol and abruptly stop drinking, or take medicines called sedatives (these make you sleepy), benzodiazepines, or anti-seizure medicines, and you stop taking them all of a sudden. - take a monoamine oxidase inhibitor (MAOI).
-Ask your healthcare provider or pharmacist if you are not sure if you take an MAOI, including the antibiotic linezolid. - do not take an MAOI within 2 weeks of stopping bupropion hydrochloride extended-release tablets (XL) unless directed to do so by your healthcare provider.
+- have or had a seizure disorder or epilepsy. - have or had an eating disorder such as anorexia nervosa or bulimia. - are taking any other medicines that contain bupropion, including ZYBAN (used to help people stop smoking), WELLBUTRIN, WELLBUTRIN XL, APLENZIN, or FORFIVO XL.
+Bupropion is the same active ingredient that is in bupropion hydrochloride extended-release tablets (SR). - drink a lot of alcohol and abruptly stop drinking, or use medicines called sedatives (these make you sleepy), benzodiazepines, or anti-seizure medicines, and you stop using them all of a sudden. - take a monoamine oxidase inhibitor (MAOI).
+Ask your healthcare provider or pharmacist if you are not sure if you take an MAOI, including the antibiotic linezolid. - o do not take an MAOI within 2 weeks of stopping bupropion hydrochloride extended-release tablets (SR) unless directed to do so by your healthcare provider. - o do not start bupropion hydrochloride extended-release tablets (SR) if you stopped taking an MAOI in the last 2 weeks unless directed to do so by your healthcare provider.

-- do not start bupropion hydrochloride extended-release tablets (XL) if you stopped taking an MAOI in the last 2 weeks unless directed to do so by your healthcare provider. - are allergic to the active ingredient in bupropion hydrochloride extended-release tablets (XL), bupropion, or to any of the inactive ingredients.
-See the end of this Medication Guide for a complete list of ingredients in bupropion hydrochloride extended-release tablets (XL).
+• are allergic to the active ingredient in bupropion hydrochloride extended-release tablets (SR), bupropion, or to any of the inactive ingredients.
+See the end of this Medication Guide for a complete list of ingredients in bupropion hydrochloride extended-release tablets (SR).

-What should I tell my healthcare provider before taking Bupropion Hydrochloride Extended-Release Tablets (XL)?
+What should I tell my healthcare provider before taking bupropion hydrochloride extended-release tablets (SR)?

 Tell your healthcare provider if you have ever had depression, suicidal thoughts or actions, or other mental health problems.
-You should also tell your healthcare provider about any symptoms you had during other times you tried to quit smoking, with or without bupropion hydrochloride extended-release tablets (XL).
-See "Quitting Smoking, Quit-Smoking Medications, Changes in Thinking and Behavior, Depression, and Suicidal Thoughts or Actions."
+See "Antidepressant Medicines, Depression and Other Serious Mental Illnesses, and Suicidal Thoughts or Actions."

-• Tell your healthcare provider about your other medical conditions, including if you:
+• Tell your healthcare provider about your other medical conditions including if you: